 Beta blockers aren't usually recommended as the only medication you're prescribed, but they may be effective when combined with other blood pressure medications.

 - Aldosterone antagonists.
-Examples are spironolactone (Aldactone) and eplerenone (Inspra).
-These drugs block the effect of a natural chemical that can lead to salt and fluid retention, which can contribute to high blood pressure.
+These drugs also are considered diuretics.
+Examples are spironolactone and eplerenone (Inspra).
+These drugs block the effect of a natural chemical that can lead to salt and fluid buildup, which can contribute to high blood pressure.
+They may be used to treat resistant hypertension.

 If your blood pressure remains stubbornly high despite taking at least three different types of high blood pressure drugs, one of which usually should be a diuretic, you may have resistant hypertension.

-People who have controlled high blood pressure but are taking four different types of medications at the same time to achieve that control also are considered to have resistant hypertension.
-The possibility of a secondary cause of the high blood pressure generally should be reconsidered.
+You're also considered to have resistant hypertension if you have controlled high blood pressure but are taking four different types of medications at the same time to achieve that control.
+If you do, your doctor should investigate the possibility of a secondary cause of the high blood pressure.

 Having resistant hypertension doesn't mean your blood pressure will never get lower.
-In fact, if you and your doctor can identify what's behind your persistently high blood pressure, there's a good chance you can meet your goal with the help of treatment that's more effective.
+If you and your doctor can determine the cause, a more effective treatment plan can be created to help you meet your goal blood pressure.

-- Recommend that you monitor your blood pressure at home to see if you may have higher blood pressure in the doctor's office (white coat hypertension)
+- Monitoring your blood pressure at home to see if going to the doctor causes your blood pressure to increase (white coat hypertension)

-- Suggest healthy lifestyle changes, such as eating a healthy diet with less salt, maintaining a healthy weight and limiting how much alcohol you drink
+- Making healthy lifestyle changes, such as eating a healthy diet with less salt, maintaining a healthy weight and limiting alcohol

 Lifestyle and home remedies